 This is the lowest my income from book sales has been since 2014 (when I was brand new to writing and selling books but made a good show of it with $1,600).
 But considering the fact that I haven’t kicked out any new books since 2015, I’m still pleased with this passive form of income.
 A colleague of mine who has a small publishing empire says that any book sales after the first year are to be considered as “gravy” or bonus.
 I don’t quite agree with his analysis, since the books I’ve written are pretty evergreen, and I even republished one in 2017 with updated formats and links just to ensure it’s incredible value.

 Didn’t know that I’m a published author?
 I am.
-I wrote How to Get Free Accommodation Around the World (now in its 2nd edition and recently released in Amazon Kindle format), Tales of Trains: Where the Journey is the Destination (available directly through my website as well as in Kindle and paperback formats on Amazon), and Working on the Road: The Unconventional Guide to Full-Time Freedom (available as part of the beefy and most excellent Unconventional Guides collection).
+I wrote How to Get Free Accommodation Around the World (now in its 2nd edition and recently released in Amazon Kindle format), Tales of Trains: Where the Journey is the Destination (available directly through my website as well as in Kindle and paperback formats on Amazon), and Working on the Road: The Unconventional Guide to Full-Time Freedom (since discontinued).

 That’s right, folks.
 I earned a delicious $30 in 2018 as royalties from a Hollywood movie I was in a gazillion years ago.